Electrogravitational

 In view of its definition, none

-of the general field’s components can have the energy density that would exceed
+of general field’s components can have the energy density that would exceed the

-the field mass-energy
+field mass-energy

-limit as the energy density of the
+limit as the energy density of corresponding

-corresponding component of the electrogravitational vacuum.
+component of electrogravitational vacuum.

 Preferred reference frames